 Air vents: These let you moderate the stove’s air supply, controlling how quickly your fuel burns.

 Flue: The pipe connected to the roof of the stove, allowing smoke to escape up through your chimney.
+Find out more about flue installation, and whether a multi-fuel or wood burning stove is best for you.

 All Chesneys stoves are built with the latest clean-burn and airwash technology.
 These reduce emissions by re-igniting the harmful particulates initially burned from fuel.
 So long as the fuel used in the stoves is properly seasoned for burning, the clean-burn technology ensures pollutants are burned away, so Chesneys stoves contribute to a cleaner environment.